fridlmue/harbour-avarisk/README.md

 ## Remarks
 - If a Bulletin is not available at the moment for a region, the "Loading" indicator will remain.
 The UI will stay usable.
-- The App requires a internet connection when opening a Report.
+- The App requires an internet connection when opening a Report.

 ## Supported Regions
 At the moment the following regions are supported, more are planned: